odreikosen/smstexting/README.md

-# smstexting
+# Introduction
-Send SMS texts using your gmail address to cellphones

-Uses imapclient and pyzmail for reading responses from cellphones as well as shelve to store contacts locally
+Uses public gmail smtp servers to send SMS messages to cellphones.
+Reads responses from cellphones through imapclient and pyzmail and writes them as a conversation on notepad.